camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 ### Summarizing the dataset

 This is a short summary describing the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The code for extracting this information from the dataset is located in the second code cell of the Ipython [notebook](https://github.com/camigord/Self-Driving-Car-Nanodegree/blob/master/P2-Traffic-Sign-Recognition/Traffic_Sign_Classifier.ipynb).

 * The size of training set is 34799
 * The size of the validation set is 4410